-Con: A trim kit adds to the cost and requires extra installation expense.
+Con: A trim kit adds to the cost and requires extra installation expenses.

 Placing the microwave inside a cabinet or appliance garage hides the microwave behind a door that blends with the rest of the cabinetry when the appliance is not in use.
-Tambour doors work especially well because the door lifts up and out of the way for easy access to the microwave.
+In small kitchens, tambour doors work especially well because the door lifts up and out of the way for easy access to the microwave.

 Pro: This solution offers the benefit of immediate landing space without having to keep the microwave visible on the countertop.